-When you begin piano lessons, most of the time the goal is of the course is to progress as quickly and as well as possible.
+When you begin piano lessons, most of the time the goal is to progress as quickly and as well as possible.

-You want to acquire the strongest bases, to then go on playing the pieces that you like.
+You want to acquire the strongest bases, then go on playing the pieces that you like.

-And let's be clear, most pianists are looking to play the songs they've heard and would like to remake, or just a legendary melody, to do just like the best pianists.
+Let's be honest, most pianists are looking to play the songs they've heard and would like to remake, or just a legendary melody, playing just like the best pianists.

 Join the discussion: who do you think are the best pianists in the world?